pudly/schmopera-hugo/content/articles/8-contemporary-roles-to-covet.md

 ---
-title: 8 contemporary roles to covet
+title: "8 contemporary roles to covet"
 ---

 ## Ariel in *The Tempest*